dwvisser/knoxccl/README.md

 NPM and WebPack are used to bundle JavaScript and CSS libraries for the page.
 There are several `npm run` targets at your disposal:

-* clean - Uses `git clean -x` to clean up the development folder. **WARNING**: If you are adding a source file that isn't yet staged, it *will* be removed, too.
+* clean - Uses `git clean -X -f` to clean up all build artifacts from the development folder (The `-X` means remove all files ignored by Git.)
 * **develop** - Build JS/CSS, including service-worker.js, with fewer optimizations for easier
   debugging.
 * **build** - Same as 'develop', but optimizing for deployment.